 Habitat and Conservation

 Humans burden many snake species with unfair, undying myths that paint them to be much more dangerous and harmful than they are.
-But it almost takes willpower to be afraid of small snakes like this one, and most people simply enjoy seeing these interesting creatures.
+But this small snake is hard to view as a threat, unless you're an earthworm.
+Most people simply enjoy seeing these interesting creatures.

-Although predators to earthworms, lined snakes, as with other small snakes, can be preyed upon by many animals such as kingsnakes, birds of prey, or bullfrogs.
+Although predators to earthworms, lined snakes, as with other small snakes, can be preyed upon by many animals such as kingsnakes, racers, birds of prey, and shrikes.
 One researcher watched a blue jay attack and try to eat a 10-inch-long lined snake in the St. Louis area.